audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-Combines the Bouncing Ball Delay and Delay with Tone Shift plug-ins.
+Combines the Bouncing Ball Delay and Delay with Tone Shift plugins.
 A delay effect in which the echoes get faster, like a bouncing ball.
 Each echo is shifted in pitch by the designated amount in semitones plus cents (hundredths of a semitone).

 Parameters: